 - Sexual Harassment Conduct on the basis of sex, including gender identity and sexual orientation that satisfies one or more of the following: - Quid Pro Quo Harassment.
 An employee of the District conditioning the provision of an aid, benefit, or service of the District's on an individual's participation in unwelcome sexual conduct. - Severe, Pervasive, and Objectively Offensive Unwelcome Conduct.
 Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity.
-Unwelcomeness and objectively offensive are evaluated based
+Unwelcomeness and objectively offensive are evaluated based is to provide, at no cost to the family and on a voluntary basis, home-based family support, case management and/or behavioral support as needed.
+A SAFE Specialist will work closely with the student, family and the school in focusing on the family/child strengths and achieving agreed upon goals.
+The SAFE program is available to all elementary students in Omaha Public Schools.

-- on the totality of the circumstances from the perspective of a reasonable person in the same or similar circumstances, including the context in which the alleged incident occurred and any similar previous patterns that may be evidenced. - Sexual Assault.
+- Sexual Harassment Jainst on the ctivity.
+Sexual ohibited sex scribed in the nent can take Jainst on the totality of the circumstances from the perspective of a reasonable person in the same or similar circumstances, including the context in which the alleged incident occurred and any similar previous patterns that may be evidenced. - Sexual Assault.
 An offense classified as a forcible or non-forcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation. - Dating Violence.
 Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the Complainant.
 Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating Violence does not include acts covered under the definition of Domestic Violence. - Domestic Violence.
 A felony or misdemeanor crime of violence - Stalking.
 Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others; or suffer substantial emotional distress.